TUT-ARG/LINDA-webpage/README.md

 # LINDA-webpage
-You can access this webpage [here] (https://tut-arg.github.io/LINDA-webpage)
+You can access this webpage at https://tut-arg.github.io/LINDA-webpage